 NAEP strives to assess all students selected by its sampling process.
-Rigorous efforts are made to minimize the number of students with disabilities excluded from NAEP assessments.
-NAEP is committed to including 95 percent of all students sampled.
-Among students with disabilities the goal is 85 percent inclusion.
+Rigorous criteria are applied to maximize the number of English language learners and students with disabilities included in NAEP assessments.
 Participating students with special needs are permitted to use accommodations, as stated in current NAEP policy: